12 Snacks High in Protein for Pregnancy

 Who says pregnancy snacks have to be boring?
 Not with tuna-stuffed tomatoes on the menu!
 This snack is a delightful blend of flavors and textures that packs around 28 grams of protein per 4-ounce serving of tuna.
 Tuna is also an excellent source of omega-3s, which are critical for your baby’s brain and eye development.

 Start with fresh, organic tomatoes of your choice.
 Remove the seeds.
 Then, stuff that protein-rich tuna salad into juicy, ripe tomatoes.
 You’ll get a bonus vitamin C boost to help absorb that essential iron.
 Stick to low-mercury options like skipjack or chunk light, and you’re good to go!
-Seafood is an important part of your pregnancy diet, and it should not be limited outside of the fish that are highest in mercury.
+If you don’t love tomatoes or just don’t have them, you can always enjoy tuna salad with whole grain crackers, too.
+Seafood is an important part of your pregnancy diet, and it should not be limited to fish that are highest in mercury.

 Edamame